The followers of Ninian, a Christian missionary, built the first Christian Church at Whithorn.

 Battle of Assandun

-This battle fought between Edmund Ironside and Cnut saw the Dane victorious and left Edmund in control of only Wessex.
+This battle fought between Edmund Ironside and Canute saw the Dane victorious and left Edmund in control of only Wessex.

 1016 (after 18th October)

-King Edmund had no choice but to agree to share rule with Cnut.
-Cnut ruled Northumbria, Mercia and East Anglia while Edmund ruled Wessex.
+King Edmund had no choice but to agree to share rule with Canute.
+Canute ruled Northumbria, Mercia and East Anglia while Edmund ruled Wessex.
 It was agreed that on the death of either party the other would rule all of England.

 1016 (30th November)

-King Edmund Ironside of England died and Cnut
+King Edmund Ironside of England died and Canute

 seized the throne of England.

-Edmund Ironside’s two children were taken to Hungary as it was feared that they would be murdered by Cnut.
+Edmund Ironside’s two children were taken to Hungary as it was feared that they would be murdered by Canute.